 Other factors that have an impact on the process of choosing the best LMS for your business needs may include:

-• User interface and overall user experience
+• User-friendly interface and overall intuitive user experience

 • The vendor’s reputation

-• Your organization’s learning culture.
+• Your organization’s learning culture

 Read our full guide on how to choose an LMS to learn more about LMS system requirements and other things to keep in mind.